findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

      }
 ```

-The above code block is from different test than block below, but I think you
+The above code block is from a different test than the block below, but I think
-get the idea.
-I'm speaking fast skimming of code where simplicity and form help
+you get the idea.
+I’m speaking fast skimming of code where simplicity and form
-a lot.
-Very much similarly as syntax highlighting does.
+help a lot.
+Very much similar to syntax highlighting.

 ```go
 func TestNewTimeFieldRFC3339(t *testing.T) {